Teodorico Haresco Jr.: Political career

 Haresco's political career began in 2010 when he was nominated as a Representative of the Ang Kasangga Partylist in the 15th Congress of the Philippines, representing the marginalized sector of micro-entrepreneurs.

 In 2013, Haresco decided to run and won as a district representative of the Lone District of Aklan in the 16th Congress of the Philippines.
 In 2016, he ran again for the same position but lost to former Aklan Governor Carlito Marquez during the Philippine's May 2016 Elections.

 In 2018, Republic Act No. 11077 was enacted creating the Second District of Aklan principally authored by former Aklan Governor and now Representative of 1st District of Aklan Carlito Marquez.
 Haresco ran in Congress for Second District of Aklan against Anita Victoria Ramos-Antonino, daughter of Former Congressman Godofredo Ramos.
 He won as a representative of this newly created legislative district in the 18th Congress of the Philippines.

 As a congressman, Haresco's policy focus is the promotion of MSMEs (Micro Small and Medium Enterprises) as a way to uplift the Filipino from poverty.
 He introduced House Bill 03776 which seeks to empowering the micro, small, and medium enterprises by providing better safeguards to small businesses and encouraging Filipinos to engage in entrepreneurship by opening additional financial opportunities such as low interest loans for business start-ups.

 Haresco authored HB 4175 or An Act Creating the Boracay Island Council which seeks to create a local council composed of local government officials in the Island to handle the management, regulation, development, protection, and maintenance of the Boracay Island.

 One of the major challenges in his political career was in 2014 when Haresco was falsely accused of issuing fake Special Allotment Release Orders forms (SARO).
 The NBI and DOJ cleared him of all charges after the State's National Bureau of Investigation (NBI) failed to produce enough evidence.

 On October 6, 2020, Haresco is appointed as the Chairman of the House Committee on Economic Affairs.

+Haresco was re-elected in 2022, but was defeated in 2025 to former Governor Florencio Miraflores.